schneialexan/atai-chatbot/README.md

     ```bash
     pip install -r requirements.txt
     ```

-    For GPU acceleration with NVIDIA GPUs, a special installation of `llama-cpp-python` is required.
+    **For GPU acceleration with NVIDIA GPUs:**
+    A special installation of `llama-cpp-python` is required.
 Make sure you have the CUDA Toolkit installed on your system, then run the following command to reinstall it with CUDA support:
     ```bash
     CMAKE_ARGS=\"-DLLAMA_CUBLAS=on\" FORCE_CMAKE=1 pip install llama-cpp-python --upgrade --force-reinstall --no-cache-dir
+    ```

+    **For Transformer models:**
+    The project uses Hugging Face transformers for NER and embedding models.
+These are automatically installed with the requirements, but you may need additional dependencies for specific models:
+    ```bash
+    pip install sentence-transformers  # For embedding models
+    pip install transformers  # For NER models
     ```

 3.  **Set up environment variables:**